-1. Locate Site
+1. Locate Site, Take Photos

-- GPS points, maps, photos, and descriptions should illustrate site locations.
-Additionally, sites should be marked with orange flagging and PVC pipes that stick out of the ground about 2 feet on each side of the stream (Figure 1).
-These pipes sit over rebar stakes that also mark the cross section. - The cross section number should be written on the pipe, the flagging, and a brass tag that is tied to one of the rebar stakes.
-If only one pipe/rebar can be found, focus your search for the other stake at an angle that is perpendicular to the channel (Figure 2), and use a plot of the cross section from previous surveys to measure the distance from the known stake to where the unknown stake should be located (Figure 3).
+Before heading out into the field, download available avenza maps and bring a printed copy of the most recent site description document.
+Sites should be marked with flagging and PVC pipes that are about 2 feet tall.
+The pipes sit over rebar stakes.
+If only one pipe/rebar can be found, focus your search for the other stake at an angle that is perpendicular to the channel, and use a plot of the cross section from previous surveys (included in site description document) to measure the distance from the known stake to where the unknown stake should be located.